 Generally, state regulations do not consider automatic investment or redemption plans to count as contact on your account.
 If this is your only investment activity, you will likely need to establish contact by another method.
-An ongoing transaction such as a systematic purchase or redemption made by direct deposit will continue, so it is considered ‘passive contact’.
-A company may not rely on ‘passive contact’ with a shareholder to fulfill unclaimed property law requirements.
+An ongoing transaction such as a systematic purchase or redemption made by direct deposit will continue, so it is considered 'passive contact.'
+A company may not rely on 'passive contact' with a shareholder to fulfill unclaimed property law requirements.
 Some other examples of passive contact include the mailing of statements, correspondence, and tax forms (even if those communications are not returned by the post office as undeliverable).

 If the shares in your account are escheated, your account will have a zero balance as of the date of escheatment.
 In order to re-claim your funds, you will have to contact the state to which the account was escheated and request that the shares be returned to you.
 After a period of time, states tend to sell the securities in escheated accounts and treat the proceeds as state funds.

-The state maintains the value of the account until it is claimed by the owner (or the owner’s beneficiaries).
+The state maintains the value of the account until it is claimed by the owner (or the owner's beneficiaries).
 For mutual fund accounts, the account is liquidated and the state holds the proceeds of the liquidated account.
 When an owner finds the account and wants to reclaim it, they must verify their ownership of the property and prove their identity.
 After that, the value of the account (from the date at which it was liquidated) will be returned to the owner.
-Until that time, the states have full use of those funds to use as permitted by state law.
+Until that time, the states have full access to those funds to use as permitted by state law.

 Each state has a website that describes its unclaimed, or abandoned, property laws.
-Please visit the unclaimed property for your state for more information.
+Please visit the unclaimed property website for your state for more information.

 Visit the National Association of Unclaimed Property Administrators, where you can search nationwide or by individual state.